Spam being sent using WooThemes contact form

 Any thoughts or suggestions about the strategy or draft I've posted here?
 Adding Scott and Marilyn as watchers, for thoughts on the documentation/support aspects.

-#3 Updated by Matt Gold almost 3 years ago
+#3 Updated by Matt Gold over 4 years ago

 Thanks so much, Boone.
 The only thing I'd add to your excellent draft is something pointing out that Contact Form 7 can be added to their site through Dashboard > Plugins

 You can install Contact Form 7 from the plugins section of your site's dashboard.
 More information about Contact Form 7 can be found at [link to site's plugin page].
 Visit [some documentation url] for a brief walkthrough of how to set up a contact form using CF7.

 #5 Updated by Boone Gorges almost 4 years ago